Last Updated on

 3. How Many Prenatal Vitamin Pills Can You Take in a Day?

 In most cases, one tablet per day is taken.
 Doubling up of the dose at times can be unnecessary unless told by a medical practitioner.
 It is recommended not to take any other vitamins or mineral supplements while taking prenatal supplements unless advised by the doctor.

 4. Are There Side Effects of Prenatal Vitamins?

-Prenatal vitamins may cause constipation, nausea, diarrhoea, dark stools, low appetite, stomach upset and cramps.
-In any such cases, consult the doctor for the side effects and its remedy.
+Prenatal vitamins may cause constipation, nausea, diarrhoea, dark stools, low appetite, stomach upset, and cramps.
+In any such cases, consult the doctor for side effects and its remedy.
 It is important to take proactive measures so that any side effects can be immediately rectified.
 A doctor will be best able to guide you, should you notice any side-effects.